Heartbreaking photo of mum's final goodbye to daughter

 At the time there was a long, leather couch with beautiful teddy bears arranged on it.

-Bear Cottage had only been around a year when Mrs Spurr and her husband Luke arrived, with Lucy and two-year-old Rosie in tow.
+Bear Cottage had only been around a year when Spurr and her husband Luke arrived, with Lucy and 2-year-old Rosie in tow.

 They've visited so much it's almost become their second home.
 Certainly, a much-needed home away from home.

-For many others — Ms Khoury among them — it's been a home to say goodbye.
+For many others — Khoury among them — it's been a home to say goodbye.

-Her daughter, Lili Mantoura Khoury, was four when she passed away at Bear Cottage last year, spending her short life battling severe epilepsy, her little body constantly seizing.
+Her daughter, Lili Mantoura Khoury, was 4 when she died at Bear Cottage last year.
+She spent her short life battling severe epilepsy, her little body constantly seizing.

 Bear Cottage helped the single mum get some desperately needed support and relief, even though she didn't think she needed it at the time.

 And it still does.
-Both Saras came together for "Mother's Camp" in May, an almost "girls trip" away for a week that kicks off on Mother's Day and involves pampering, social outings, and plenty of time for reflection.
+Both Saras came together for "Mother's Camp" in May, an almost "girls trip" away for a week that starts on Mother's Day and involves pampering, social outings, and plenty of time for reflection.

 "It's so nice to sit with a group of people that totally get you," she says.